gloryadityaj/Hello_World/WELCOME_README.md

 - 👋 Hi, This is @gloryadityaj
-- 👀 I’m interested in WebDev, Computer Vision, AI, etc
+- 👀 I’m interested in WebDev, Computer Vision, AI, and Bioinformatics
-- 🌱 I’m currently learning on JavaScript, Python, and OpenCV
+- 🌱 I’m currently still learning on JavaScript, Python, OpenCV, and MATLAB
 - 📫 How to reach me?
 Just sent email to gloryadityaj@gmail.com

 <!---